 Today, however, the practice is widely known, but still not widely understood.
 For many men, especially in smaller cities like, Appleton, WI, there can be a lot of fear and apprehension about entering a yoga studio filled with mostly women.
-The ideal of men and women occupying the same workout space without feeling either emasculated or sexualized has not been fully realized by everyone and that’s okay.
+The idea of men and women occupying the same workout space without feeling either emasculated or sexualized has not been fully realized by everyone and that’s okay.
 I’m not here to tell people how they should feel; I’m here to cue people safely through movement, allow them a space where they can feel fully accepted, open up hips to new ways of moving, and maybe open up minds to new ways of perceiving their own world and the world around them.

-Most of my students are male, so from experience I know that men are open to the practice and looking to improve the quality of their life in the same way women are.
+From experience I know that men are open to the practice and looking to improve the quality of their life in the same way women are.
 Debates can be made as to differences in psyche between men and women, but ultimately all human beings want to live well, and for many of us male or female, living well doesn’t only include being financially secure, but it means having energy, exercising, eating healthier, getting rid of stress.
 The question is, how do we begin to open the door wider for men to feel comfortable practicing?
 I don’t have all the answers, but there are 3 things I have observed that get men to practice this ancient art.

 1. A Familiar Face

 One of my students, a Facebook friend and acquaintance who my husband and I knew through other friends, reached out to me because his “hamstrings are bullshit.”
 He knew the specific area that he wanted to improve in his body, and because he knew me and considered my husband and I good people, he decided to check out one of my classes.
 He’d mentioned that he was apprehensive about going into a class where he wouldn’t know anyone, afraid of being judged.
 In my experience, both men and women who hesitate to check out a live power yoga, vinyasa flow, restorative, hatha, or other yoga asana class do so because of a fear of how they might be perceived.
 But once the door is open, in this case, he saw someone he knew was teaching, those fears begin to fade.
-So, whether your a teacher or a student, keep the door open.
+So, whether you’re a teacher or a student, keep the door open.
 If a male friend, co-worker, or spouse expresses interest in the practice, invite them to a class.

-2. A Familiar Space
+2. A Welcoming Space

 3. Bullshit Hamstrings and… What Hips?